roshnirodrigues/Sales-Performance-Analysis/README.md

 ## 💡 Analysis & Calculations

-Exploratory analysis was conducted using Pivot Tables and calculated fields.

-Key metrics calculated:
+After preparing the dataset, I performed EDA analysis by using pivot tables and calculated fields for the analysis.
+Key metrics calculated included:

-- Discounted sales
+Discounted sales

-- Number of loss-making orders
+Number of loss-making orders

-- Discount dependency %
+Discount dependency

-- Year-over-year sales growth
+Year-over-year sales growth

-- Profit and loss contribution by discount band, region, and shipping mode
+Profit and loss contribution by discount level, region, and shipping modes.

 These calculations formed the basis for identifying sales inefficiencies and revenue leakage.